Chart Color Schemes

 The level of cultural diversity witnessed in Launceston was found to be above average when compared nationally for a number of language and cultural background related metrics

-Launceston's cultural diversity was above average, with 23.9% of its population born overseas and 15.4% speaking a language other than English at home.
-Christianity was the main religion in Launceston, comprising 39.3% of its population.
-Hinduism was notably overrepresented, making up 3.4%, compared to 2.5% regionally.
+Launceston's cultural diversity was found to be above average, with 23.9% of its population born overseas and 15.4% speaking a language other than English at home.
+Christianity was the main religion in Launceston, comprising 39.3% of people.
+Hinduism showed notable overrepresentation, making up 3.4% compared to 2.5% across Rest of Tas.

 Frequently Asked Questions - Diversity